spawnmarvel/learning-docker/1.3-containerize-python-application/README.md

 ### Initialize Docker assets

-Now that we have the application we can use docker init.
+Now that we have the application we need to a Dockerfile and compose.yml.

+We will wait a bit with compose and take it further down.

 Login to a server with docker.